DecentralizedGeo/DecentralizedGeo-hub/docs/ecosystem/web3-geospatial-dashboard/index.md

 ## Web3 Geospatial Dashboard

 This project renders spatial geometry defined by GeoJSON assets and Web3 enriched STAC APIs.
 By default, The EASIER Data Initiative has opened up a STAC API with Landsat 9 metadata loaded.
 The motivation behind this project is to showcase how decentralized technology such as IPFS and Filecoin can cultivate an open ecosystem for data exploration and management.
-Coupled with other tools that complement this dashboard such as the chrome extension and IPFS-STAC, the suite of tools offer effortless integration to Python programs and other applications within the IPFS ecosystem.
+Coupled with other tools that complement this dashboard such as the chrome extension and the <a href="https://github.com/DecentralizedGeo/ipfs-stac" Target="_blank">ipfs-stac</a> python library, the suite of tools offer effortless integration to Python programs and other applications within the IPFS ecosystem.

 With the suite of tools that complement the dashboard, users can: